 Scope for Extension:

-Investigate use algorithm in different grids.
+Investigate use of developed algorithms in different LV networks (urban, sub-urban, rural).

-Extend functionality to the other vehicles and multiple OEMs all aggregated by a single algorithm or OBD port.
+Extend control scheme functionality to the other types of EVs (low-end, hybrid, etc.) and multiple EV manufacturers, which should be all aggregated by a single algorithm, or through a single on-board diagnostic (OBD) port.

 Background Knowledge: